Kilby

 Kilby is a village and civil parish in the Blaby district of Leicestershire, England.
 Kilby is the easternmost village in the district, and is 6.1 mi south east of Leicester.
-Kilby civil parish includes the former parish of Foston and it's deserted medieval village.
+Kilby civil parish includes the former parish of Foston and its deserted medieval village.
 Nearby places are Countesthorpe 2.21 mi, Fleckney 2.12 mi, Arnesby 1.96 mi, Wistow 1.4 mi and Kilby Bridge 1.18 mi.

 In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described Kilby as follows:

 History

 Kilby has had the origins of its name possibly traced back to a Scandinavian form of Old English, being translated to 'children's farm/settlement.'
 Kilby was mentioned in the Domesday book where it was said to have been originally formed around the parish Church of St. Mary Magdalene.
 In the Domesday book of 1068 Kilby or Cilebi, as it was spelt, resided in a district called 'Guthlaxton Wapentake' under the ownership of Oger the Breton who was recorded as Tennant-in-chief.
 Kilby was recorded as having "28 households, containing 9 villagers, 7 smallholders, 2 slaves and 10 freemen."
-Kilby was also reported as having a Meadow consisting of 12 acres and 1 mill.
+Kilby was also reported as having a meadow consisting of 12 acres and 1 mill.
 Prior to the Domesday book the Lord of Kilby was recorded as Eur who resided as Lord during 1066.

 The parish Church is now located around a quarter of a mile away from the centre of modern-day Kilby.
 The original parish Church finished construction in 1220, however this was replaced by the present day parish Church which was consecrated in 1858.

 Population data for Kilby is available dating back to 1811 which at the time had a total population of 242.
 This figure is close to the 2011 census report of 270 inhabitants.
 Kilby reached its peak population, as dictated by census records, in 1831 with 434 inhabitants living in the village.
 This figure then significantly dropped to 291 in the 1881 census.
-The population of Kilby has remained has remained fairly consistent from 1881 to 2011.
+The population of Kilby has remained fairly consistent from 1881 to 2011.

 Kilby contains a number of listed buildings such as the Bakehouse, Dog and Gun Public House and Kilby Lodge.
 Many of the listed buildings date back to at least the 17th century.